 The Church in Aotearoa‑New Zealand works and lives in unity in Christ.
-The nation is founded on Te Tiriti 0 Waitangi, which provides the context within which the church pursues God’s mission.
+The nation is founded on Te Tiriti O Waitangi, which provides the context within which the church pursues God’s mission.
 The Uniting Congregations of Aotearoa is one catalyst in this mission.
 The current Partner Churches are:

 The Forum of Uniting Congregations of Aotearoa New Zealand: